ds4se/chapters/minkull/learning-styles.md

 + Leandro Minku and Xin Yao.
 How to Make Best Use of Cross-company Data in Software Effort Estimation? <em>Proceedings of the 36th International Conference on Software Engineering</em>, pp. 446-456, 2014.

 + Jaechang Nam, Sinno Pan and Sunghun Kim.
-Transfer Defect Learning. <em>Proceedings of the International Conference on Software Engineering<\em>, pp. 382-391, 2013.
+Transfer Defect Learning. <em>Proceedings of the International Conference on Software Engineering</em>, pp. 382-391, 2013.

 + Burak Turhan, Tim Menzies, Ayse Bener and Justin Distefano.
 On the Relative Value of Cross-Company and Within-Company Data for Defect Prediction. <em>Empirical Software Engineering</em>, vol. 14, no. 5, pp. 540-578, 2009.